snacktavish/COME2022/DataSetAssembly.md

 *I have run the assembly and subsampled the alignment from 1200 lineages to 30, and cut the sequences down to 100K BP to make inference faster for this demo.
 To see how to run this from raw data, see https://github.com/snacktavish/Mole2022/blob/master/TreeUpdating.md)*

-The starting alignment is in neisseria_aln.fas
+The starting alignment is in neisseria_aln.fas.
 The updated alignment is in EP_demo/RESULTS/extended.aln

 The ML tree file is in the file `EP_demo/RESULTS/RAxML_bestTree.consensusFULL`